lsst-dm/dm_dev_guide/usdf/batch.rst

    $ condor_status
    $

-In order to run BPS workflows via htcondor at S3DF, it is necessary to submit glide-in jobs to the S3DF Slurm scheduler using the ``allocateNodes.py`` utiity of the `ctrl_execute` package.
-The `ctrl_execute` utilities will reference the `ctrl_platform_s3df` package to obtain needed S3DF configuration.
+In order to run BPS workflows via htcondor at S3DF, it is necessary to submit glide-in jobs to the S3DF Slurm scheduler using the ``allocateNodes.py`` utility of the ``ctrl_execute`` package.
+The ``ctrl_execute`` utilities will reference the ``ctrl_platform_s3df`` package to obtain needed S3DF configuration.
+These packages will eventually be available within the shared stack on S3DF.
+Until they are published there, it may be necessary to perform local user installs.

 ctrl_bps_parsl